Admin bottlenecks usually hide inside repetitive document work

 Can AI document processing work with messy PDFs and scans?

 Yes, but quality still matters.
 The weaker the source document, the more important validation and review thresholds become.
+A practical setup should flag uncertain outputs for human review instead of pretending every scan can be trusted automatically.

 Is document processing only for enterprise businesses?